Blog

 • Bullying or teasing

-Sex addiction is unique because it’s an intimacy disorder.
+Sex addiction and porn addiction are unique because they’re intimacy disorders.
 You use sexual outlets to rely on yourself and keep others at bay.
 At the same time, it’s also a way to feel better when you’re alone.
 The two activities — sexual pleasure and loneliness — become linked.
-As you isolate yourself, your behaviors become more problematic.
-They can lead to many other issues down the road with relationships.

-How to Overcome Your Fear of Intimacy
+Overcoming a Fear of Intimacy

-Strategies to overcome your fear include:
+Strategies to overcome fear of intimacy include:

 • Start on Small Things.
 Do little things you would usually avoid doing with other people.
 Try telling them about your feelings or sharing a special moment.
 Starting with small tasks means the bigger things will become easier with time and experience.